Hierarchy of Hazard Controls OSHA Explained

 5. Provide PPE: Ensure workers have access to and use the necessary personal protective equipment.

 PPE is considered the least effective control because it does not eliminate or reduce the hazard itself.
 Instead, it relies on the worker's consistent and correct use of the equipment to prevent exposure.
-PPE is often seen as a last line of defense, used when other controls are not feasible or sufficient.
+PPE is often seen as a last line of defense, used when other measures are not feasible or sufficient.
 Additionally, PPE can be uncomfortable, impair job performance, and require regular maintenance and replacement.

-How Does OSHA Enforce the Implementation of the Hierarchy of Hazard Controls?
+How Does OSHA Enforce the Implementation?